cs5500-neu/admin/syllabus.md

 ## Resources

-All resources can be access for free using your academic email.
+All resources can be accessed for free using your academic email.
 Northeastern Libraries provides free access to [O'Reilly Online](https://www.oreilly.com/library-access/).
 Click

 All required and recommended textbooks can be acccessed using [this playlist](https://learning.oreilly.com/playlists/3fe75854-f930-45ce-999c-b37110896161).
 Or you can just search for the title on O'Reilly Online.